lukuang/InfoChain/README.md

   ### Data Processing:
   There are two modules for processing the two data collections:
    * [data/pre_drc_data](https://github.com/lukuang/InfoChain/blob/master/data/pre_drc_data)
-     It contains the modules for processing the data related to the Pre DRC crawl.
+     It contains the module for processing the data related to the Pre DRC crawl.
 There are 4 files:
       * \_\_init\_\_.py:
       * news_data.py: containing classes for handling news articles in Pre DRC data
       * query.py: processing the queries in the query file of the Pre DRC data
       * path.json: json format file containing the paths for Pre DRC data
    * [data/drc_data](https://github.com/lukuang/InfoChain/blob/master/data/drc_data)
-     It contains the modules for processing the data related to the DRC crawl.
+     It contains the module for processing the data related to the DRC crawl.
 There are 4 files:
       * \_\_init\_\_.py:
       * news_data.py: containing classes for handling news articles in DRC data set
-      * twitter_data.py: intended for processing DRC tweet data, not finished yet
+      * twitter_data.py: intended for processing DRC tweet data, not implemented yet
       * query.py: processing the queries in the query file of the DRC data
       * path.json: json format file containing the paths for DRC data

-  And two python scripts [easy_baseline/get_pre_drc_news_text.py](https://github.com/lukuang/InfoChain/blob/master/easy_baseline/get_pre_drc_news_text.py) and [easy_baseline/get_drc_news_text.py](https://github.com/lukuang/InfoChain/blob/master/easy_baseline/get_drc_news_text.py) for generating trec format text files for these two data set in preparation for building an Indri index from them.
+  And two python scripts [easy_baseline/get_pre_drc_news_text.py](https://github.com/lukuang/InfoChain/blob/master/easy_baseline/get_pre_drc_news_text.py) and [easy_baseline/get_drc_news_text.py](https://github.com/lukuang/InfoChain/blob/master/easy_baseline/get_drc_news_text.py) for generating trec format text files for these two data sets in preparation for building an Indri index from them.
 For these two scripts, two parameters can be taken:
   * dest_dr(required) : the destination directory for the text
-  * -dl (optional): the number of days from the beginning of a disaster that you want the news article to be from.
+  * -dl (optional): the number of days from the beginning of a disaster that you want the news article to be included in the index.
 If no limit is wanted, do not use this parameter.

   For generating an Indri Index from the text files, please use the script [easy_baseline/generate_index_para.py](https://github.com/lukuang/InfoChain/blob/master/easy_baseline/generate_index_para.py), which takes three **required** parameters:
   * index_path: the destination of the index that you want to generate